Scribe JSON:API Attribute Reference

 #[ResourceResponseRelated(resourceType: 'users', relationshipName: 'roles', collection: true, description: 'Get related roles for a user')]

-Purpose: Describes the response for a relationships endpoint (e.g., /users/{id}/relationships/roles
+Purpose: Describes the response for a relationships endpoint (e.g., /users/{id}/relationships/roles) in JSON:API.

 Usage: